Voting Process

 • Changing the member voting process for before regular Board seat to a “for/against” vote

-The SOA Board recommends that Fellows vote YES on the proposed SOA Bylaws amendments.
+The SOA Board recommended that Fellows vote YES on the proposed SOA Bylaws amendments.

-No. ASAs who have been members for five years or more do not have the authority to vote on the Bylaws amendments.
+No. ASAs who have been members for five years or more did not have the authority to vote on the Bylaws amendments.

 All Board members elected in 2025, including the President-Elect, will complete their full terms.
 Changes such as the reduction in Board size will be phased in over time, ensuring stability and continuity.